Challenges in Glass Bottle Coding

 Introduction to Date Coding on Glass Bottles

 However, as in any mass production, glass bottle coding, or coding on any type of glass container, is all about the volume and the ability to print on as much glass in as little time as possible.
 It may sound unreal, but it’s not uncommon for bottling companies to date code print on 100,000 bottles every hour.
-This means that the coding process has to be reliable and fast on top of being legible.
+This means that the coding process has to be reliable and fast on top of being legible, ensuring the right data—such as expiration dates and barcodes—is printed clearly for compliance and traceability.

 Glass bottle coding isn’t as easy as it sounds due to inherent challenges associated with printing on glass.